jlaura/docker/README.md

 # USGS Astro's Docker Images
 Base docker images that include DOI's CA in order to prevent TLS errors.
 To build, run `docker build` with the root of the repo as the build context. to specifiy the Dockerfile.
+Ex (from root of repo):
-Ex: `docker build -t centos -f centos/Dockerfile .`.
+`docker build -t centos -f centos/Dockerfile .`

 The images also include a convenience entrypoint that runs all scripts under